-The Cost of Attendance is made up of a number of factors, but it reflects the estimated total cost to attend the specific college for one full academic year.
-This is normally considered fall to spring.
-It’s dictated by Congress and every year the college may adjust their particular cost of attendance to reflect any changes with tuition, inflation, or other costs.
+Many factors make up cost of attendance.
+Ultimately, it reflects the estimated total cost to attend the specific college for one full academic year.
+Congress dictates it around the fall or spring.
+Every year, the college may adjust their particular cost of attendance to reflect any changes with tuition, inflation, or other costs.

 Tuition and Fees

 Tuition makes up the largest chunk of the cost of attending a school.
-This tends to be similar for every student but it’s important to remember that the cost of tuition can also be affected by your major and number of credit hours you take per semester or quarter.
+This tends to be similar for every student.
+However, it’s important to remember that the cost of tuition can also be affected by your major and number of credit hours you take per semester or quarter.

 Fees are also a part of the COA.
 What the fees cover depend on the school.
 Some are “green” fees to cover any energy costs and others may charge a fee for enrolling.

 Books and Supplies

 Cost of attendance also includes books and potential supplies, though this varies greatly from major to major and even person to person.
 An English major may have to spend more on books for example, while an Art major may need to spend more on supplies.
 Before attending college, you might want to figure out your personal estimated cost for this area.
-Prices can generally be found on your school’s website, Amazon, Barnes and Noble, or other retailers.
+Your school’s website, Amazon, Barnes and Noble, or other retailers all list prices.